PureFoxCore/PureFoxCore/README.md

 ## Hi there 👋
 ----------

-- 😅 I prefer to use only nicknames so just call me PureFoxCore or Fox
 - 😊 I'm student, **18 Y.O.**
 - 🌱 I’m currently learning C and C++
 - 🤔 I’m looking for help with Vulkan SDK 🧐